ebcl-app/ebcl-app.github.io/DEPLOYMENT.md

 The following files have been configured for GitHub Pages deployment:

 #### 1. **package.json** - Updated with:
-- `homepage` field pointing to your GitHub Pages URL
+- `homepage` field pointing to your GitHub Pages URL: `https://nayakmk.github.io/cricket-app`
 - `predeploy` and `deploy` scripts for gh-pages
-- `gh-pages` dev dependency
+- `gh-pages` dev dependency installed

 #### 2. **GitHub Actions Workflow** - `.github/workflows/deploy.yml`:
 - Automated deployment on push to main/master branch